mahdaen/tocm/README.md

 ```

 ####Why Tocm?
 Tocm is easey to use, flexible and configurable.
 Tocm available for chaining and nested method.
-You can use your javascript experience when building stylesheet, like using math when defining css property value and etc. See ui definition sample bellow:
+You can use your javascript experience when building stylesheet, like using math when defining css property value and etc. See ui definition sample below:

 ```js
 // Creating definition.